trueauracoral/GreaseMonkey-Redirect/README.md

 This is a collection of user created GreaseMonkey scripts that will convert privacy disrespecting websites to FOSS/Libre alternatives.

 ## Why?
-There are many awfule websites on the internet.
+There are many awful websites on the internet.
 That's why there have been many projects that allow us to still make use of them but in a more privacy respecting way.
+Also it gives you the ability to customize to your heart's content.

 ## Projects
 Nitter a alternative to Twitter.